 Are you struggling to maintain strong, healthy-looking hair?
-Does your hair have split ends and break easily?
-Are you frustrated because your hair never seems to reach the length you desire?
 What many people don’t realize is that hair growth has a great deal to do with diet.
 The growth of hair is a complex metabolic process requiring multiple nutrients, vitamins, and enzymes.
 If any of these nutrients or vitamins are missing, your hair won’t be able to grow to its full potential.
 So what vitamin deficiency causes hair loss?